 Congratulations!
-You made it to the end of the school year!
-Whether you sailed effortlessly across the finish line or limped slowly over it, you should be proud of the work you accomplished with your students.
+You made it to the end of the school year.
+Whether you sailed across the finish line or limped over it, you should be proud of the work you accomplished with your students.

-Before you grab your beach bag though, stop and take a moment to slow down.
-The following six action items will help you reflect, unwind, and even get a little bit of prep done before (I’m going to say it) back-to-school.
+Before you completely check out for summer, try these eight action items that will help you reflect, unwind, and even get a little bit of prep done before (I’m going to say it) back to school.
 Then when August does roll around, your gigantic to-do list will already have a few items crossed off.

 1. Grab a notebook and reflect on what went really well this year.